levitation-opensource/bioblue/README.md

 The current work is partially inspired from a set of more complex environments present in a gridworlds-based benchmark suite: Roland Pihlakas and Joel Pyykkö.
 From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks.
 Arxiv, a working paper, September 2024 (https://arxiv.org/abs/2410.00081 and https://github.com/aintelope/biological-compatibility-benchmarks).

+TODO: add motivational text why purely text-based environments fit better into LLM context window and how it is also cheaper to execute.

 ## Project setup

 This readme contains instructions for both Linux and Windows installation.
 Windows installation instructions are located after Linux installation instructions.